 Graduate students: any graduate student across the participating institution’s departments can get involved, whether that be attending lectures or workshops, away days or the summer school, and engaging in the IFSTAL online portal.
 In our first year we had over 400 students and staff from across our partner institutions joining IFSTAL.

-Workplace: workplace partners are helping us develop our skills based element – through participating in away days and the summer school, offering dissertation placements and post-graduation internships,.
+Workplace: workplace partners help us develop our skills-based element – through participating in away days and the summer school, offering dissertation placements and post-graduation internships.

 Alumni: this is an important community for IFSTAL as our value lies in those who go out and put into practice all that IFSTAL has taught them, and who take advantage of the community they are now a part of.
 We have an active LinkedIn network.
 Alumni can also engage through the IFSTAL portal; we hope to have some back to talk about their experiences of the world of work!

-Lecture-workshops: Delivered at each university, these will be focussed on a specific method or approach.
-Students will work together in multi-disciplinary groups to learn and reflect on these methods.
-There will be two of these for each of the first two terms.
+Workshops: Delivered at each university, these will be focussed on a specific method or approach.
+Students work together in multi-disciplinary groups to learn and reflect on these methods.
+There are two of these in each of the first two terms.
 Each of the workshops is linked to an online unit – delivered through the portal – focusing on background theory and knowledge.
 See here for dates and locations.

 Away Days and Symposiums: allow IFSTAL students from across participating institutions to meet each other, IFSTAL academics and workplace partners.
 These days are skills focused, fun and challenging!